Blog | 11 Apr 2020

 Rybczynski prize-winning essay on the impact on regional inequalities

-Oxford Economics’ Edward Cone, Richard Holt, Michael Zielenziger won the 2019/20 Society of Professional Economists Rybczynski Prize Essay Competition, with a fascinating piece on the impact of robots on regional inequalities.
+Oxford Economics’ Edward Cone, Richard Holt and Michael Zielenziger won the 2019/20 Society of Professional Economists Rybczynski Prize Essay Competition, with a fascinating piece on the impact of robots on regional inequalities.
 The Rybczynski Prize is awarded to the best piece of writing on economics.

 By the use of econometric modelling, our team have shown that there are overall gains despite significant job losses within industries.
 Crucially, however, we find that those regions whose residents have lower income levels have tended to lose twice the number of jobs, per robot, compared with those regions with higher average income levels.